 - 1/2 cup heavy whipping cream, whipped

 - In a large bowl, combine the bread crumbs, milk and eggs.
 Crumble meat over mixture and mix well.
 In a small bowl, combine brown sugar, cloves and mustard.
-Spread in two greased 9-in. x 5-in. loaf pans.
+Spread in two greased 9x5-in. loaf pans.
 Press meat mixture on top.
-Bake, uncovered, at 350° for 1-1/2 hours or until a meat thermometer reads 160°.
+Bake, uncovered, at 350° for 1-1/2 hours or until a thermometer reads 160°.
 Let stand for 10 minutes before inverting onto serving platters.

 - For sauce, combine egg yolks, mustard, vinegar, sugar, water and salt in a heavy saucepan.
 Cook and stir over low heat until mixture is thickened and reaches 160°, about 5 minutes.
 Remove from the heat.
 Stir in butter and horseradish.
 Cool.
 Fold in cream.
 Serve with ham loaves.
 Yield: 2 ham loaves (6-8 servings each).